michaelcortese/multiterm-astro/src/content/posts/why-im-doubling-down-on-rust.md

 ---

-"You have GOT to try this new reasoning model"
+"You have GOT to try this new reasoning model"\
-"NextJS just got a CRAZY update"
+"NextJS just got a CRAZY update" (Yawn)

 ---